Wesp910/Artificial-Intelligence-Term-Project/docs/milestones/Milestone-3-Complete.md

 The system's primary strength lies in its reliability and accuracy, leveraging mature NLP technologies (Whisper, Google Translate, gTTS) that have been validated across millions of users.
 The modular architecture facilitates future enhancements, including migration to faster ASR models, local TTS implementation, and streaming processing for latency reduction.

-Key findings from our experimental evaluation include:
+**Key Findings:**
-1. ASR and translation achieve perfect accuracy on clear conversational speech
+1. ASR and translation achieve perfect accuracy (100%) on clear conversational speech in controlled conditions
 2. End-to-end latency averages 7.99 seconds, with single sentences completing in under 7 seconds
 3. ASR processing accounts for 47.8% of total latency, representing the primary optimization opportunity
 4. Hardware differences between M1 and M3 MacBook Pro show minimal impact (3.7% improvement)
+5. System demonstrates strong performance on conversational English-Spanish translation but may not generalize to noisy environments, non-native accents, or specialized vocabulary

+**Experimental Contributions:**
+This project provides reproducible experimental validation of cascaded translation systems on consumer hardware, with detailed component-level latency profiling and comprehensive source code attribution.
+All experimental data and code are openly available for verification and extension by future researchers.

-Future work should focus on latency reduction through streaming architectures and noise robustness improvements to enable deployment in realistic environmental conditions.
-Expanding language support and conducting formal user experience studies will be critical for validating the system's practical utility.
+Future work should focus on latency reduction through streaming architectures, noise robustness improvements for realistic deployment conditions, and expanded validation across diverse user populations and language pairs.
+Conducting formal user experience studies with independent evaluators will be critical for validating the system's practical utility beyond controlled laboratory conditions.

 ## References